pantopic/turbokube/README.md

 ## Why Turbo?

-A *turbo charger* works by compressing air before it enters a car's engine cylinder so that more fuel can be burnt on every stroke, increasing horsepower without the weight increase associated with adding more cylinders.
+A *turbo charger* works by compressing air before it enters a car's engine cylinder so that more fuel can be burnt on every stroke, increasing horsepower without adding more cylinders.
+More power, less weight.

 *TurboKube* is like a turbo charger because it amplifies the load on a Kubernetes control plane by enabling one node in *Cluster A* to present itself as one hundred nodes in *Cluster B* (the cluster under load).